westerndigitalcorporation/zonedstorage.io/docs/applications/zenfs.md

 ### Benchmarking

-*RocksDB* provides the *db_bench* utility to test and benchmark performance of a device.
-The following command provides an example of *db_bench* execution using a zoned block device formatted with *ZenFS*.
+*RocksDB* provides the *db_bench* utility to test and benchmark the performance of a device.
+The following command provides an example of *db_bench* execution, using a zoned block device that has been formatted with *ZenFS*.

 ```plaintext
 db_bench --fs_uri=zenfs://dev:nvme0n1 --benchmarks=fillrandom \